 “Why can’t you just sleep like other people?” he asked the wall.

-A blow of brass and a sound of drum was the answer.
+A blow of brass and a sound of drums was the answer.

 And there was something in the tune that made him remember . . .

 He was only two years old when his parents died in an accident, so he moved to his grandparents’ small old house on the outskirts of town.
-His grandparents were so old that they had long forgotten how to deal with children, and so he was often left alone by himself.
-There were no toys for him to play with except for the many strange objects the house seemed to be full of.
+His grandparents were so old that they had long forgotten how to deal with children, and he was often left alone by himself.
+There were no toys for him to play with, except for the many strange objects the old house seemed to be full of.
 He remembered his grandfather’s pocket watch that played wonderful melodies when you opened it, or his grandmother’s tiny tin boxes full of little shiny treasures; and he remembered how he used to play with the contents of those boxes.
-He was too young to know what they were for and he did not know any of the games children usually play, because he never played with other children; so he had to invent his own games.
-He would take his grandmother’s necklaces, rings, and bracelets, and other thing he could not find names to name, and arrange them on a table, making patterns according to their shapes, sizes, colors, or according to his thoughts and feelings.
+He was too young to know what they were for and he did not know any of the games children usually played, because he had never played with other children; so he had invented his own games.
+He would take his grandmother’s necklaces, rings, and bracelets, and other things he could not find names for out of the tin boxes.
+Then he arranged them on a table, making patterns according to their shapes, sizes, colors, or according to his thoughts and feelings.
 He could remember neither his thoughts nor his feelings.
 His inner world existed on the outside of him.
 He was his inner world’s world.
-And he remembered how his grandmother would come into the room where he was playing and say, “Make sure you put all of them in their own boxes, please, and come down, for dinner is ready and Joe is waiting.”
+And he remembered how his grandmother would come into the room where he was playing and say, “Make sure you put all of them away in their own boxes, please, and come downstairs.
+Dinner is ready and Joe is waiting.”
 She always referred to his grandfather as “Joe” when she spoke to him, so he always was “Joe”—not “grandfather.”
-He would go downstairs to the dining room to have dinner, and that was a very special thing, because after dinner Joe would take him to swing on the porch swing and . . .
+He would go downstairs to the dining room to have dinner, and that was a very special thing, because after dinner Joe would take him out to the porch swing, and . . .
 Yes . . . of course . . . now he remembered.
-Joe would wind up the Victrola and they would listen to the old records of famous musicians whose names he could not remember and hardly ever wanted to.
+Joe would wind up the Victrola, and they would listen to the old records of famous musicians whose names he could not remember and hardly ever wanted to.

 He smiled.
 Oh, yes, now he remembered.

 The tune had already changed.
 Now it was a ballad.
 He recognized it.
-It had been his favorite song back then when he was a child.
+It had been his favorite song back when he was a child.
 He had not heard it since then, yet now he recognized it, although he could barely hear it from behind the wall.
-He could not hear the people’s voices any more—they must have been dancing to this song.
-When was the last time I went dancing, he asked himself.
+He could not hear the people’s voices any more—they must have been dancing to the tune.
+When was the last time I went dancing? he asked himself.
 It took a long time for him to remember: it was many years ago, soon after he had gotten married.
 His wife wore a long green dress and a blue scarf he had given to her on their wedding.
-They were whirling so fast in the dance, perhaps to escape from the banality of life.
-They tried to escape it for so many years and so hard, and it had taken so much effort that when she asked for a divorce he did not object; but he was not glad either.
-He had understood long before that their marriage was nothing but a farce they were playing so well, a farce that was nevertheless determined to end unhappily from the very beginning.
+They were whirling so fast in the dance, perhaps to escape from the prosaicness of life.
+They tried to escape it for so many years, and had tried so hard.
+It had taken so much effort that when she asked for a divorce he did not object; but he felt no relief either.
+He had understood long before that their marriage was nothing but a farce they were playing so well, a farce that was nevertheless destined to end unhappily from the very beginning.

 He moaned.
-Ah, he thought, if I could only change everything, start it from the very beginning, just have another chance . . .
-And suddenly he heard the same woman behind the wall saying, “You could try.”
+Ah, he thought, if I could only change everything, start all over from the very beginning, just have another chance . . .
+And suddenly he heard the same woman behind the wall say, “You could try.”

 “No,” he cried to the wall.
-“No, there is no other chance.”
+“No, there won’t be another chance.”